ray-lang/ray/docs/pointer-arithmetic.md

 # Pointer Arithmetic

-Ray’s pointer arithmetic story focuses on explicit, unsafe operations that allow `*'a` pointers to move by integer offsets without round-tripping through integers.
+Ray’s pointer arithmetic story focuses on explicit, unsafe operations that allow `rawptr['a]` pointers to move by integer offsets without round-tripping through integers.
 This document captures the current requirements, unsafe semantics, trait-model changes, and the implementation roadmap.

 ## Scope & Requirements
 - **Operators**: Only `+` and `-` are in scope.
-They accept a `*'a` pointer on the left and a `uint` offset on the right, producing another `*'a`.
+They accept a `rawptr['a]` pointer on the left and a `uint` offset on the right, producing another `rawptr['a]`.
 The offset counts elements, not raw bytes, so the implementation multiplies it by `sizeof(pointee)` before adjusting the pointer.
 - **Operand validation**: LHS must be a raw pointer type; RHS must be an integer compatible with `uint`.
 Pointer subtraction is only defined when both operands share the same pointee type; mismatches raise a type error.
 - **Allocation provenance**: Arithmetic must stay within the allocation that produced the pointer.
 The compiler cannot currently prove this, so we document that violating it is undefined behavior.
 - **Overflow/underflow**: Crossing the machine address space traps or is undefined behavior (decision pending).
 Diagnostics should note the risk.